 Unknown Listings - This column shows the number of product listings that are not in your Searchbox product catalog that appeared in the first 10 pages of search results for this term.

 Searchbox also maps your product listings to the search terms you are monitoring.
 To see your product listings, click on the Products tab at the top of the Searchbox page.

 This page shows the latest data about how your product listings are currently ranking on your search terms.
 Below is a guide to each data column.

-Best Term - The search term that this products ranks best on out of the list of terms that you are monitoring.
+Best Term - The search term that this product ranks best on, out of the list of terms that you are monitoring.
 It does not discover the best search term across all possible searches.

 Total Terms - The number of your monitored search terms where this product is returned in the first 10 pages of results.

 Sponsored Searches section: This section includes the same four columns as the Organic Searches section, but it contains information about sponsored listings (all advertisements or paid listings) that appear for each search term.

 Searchbox offers automated updates to help you keep track of changes in your search rank.